godfat/rest-core/README.md

 ## DESCRIPTION:

-Modular Ruby clients interface for REST APIs.
+Various rest-builder middleware for building REST clients.

 There has been an explosion in the number of REST APIs available today.
 To address the need for a way to access these APIs easily and elegantly,